 As I mentioned yesterday, I’ve created a 3 part series of cool gifts you can make with a wood-burning or etching tool.
 Today’s project: cutting boards!
 (Find the first project here.)
 When the holiday season rolls around, I often wish I had a whole new collection of platters to set my table with, so I knew these etched cutting boards would make great gifts!
 Just think, with a few strokes of a heat tool, wooden cutting boards can go from lacking to lovely.

 As you whip up a couple of these as gifts for friends and family, be sure to buy extras for yourself!
-Serving ware never looked this good.
+Serving ware with an etched cutting board never looked this good.

 The technique is the same as it was for the spoons I shared yesterday, however the density of these cutting boards was different, more solid.
 The etching process changed for each board, but, as you can see, the result is the same.